survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 npm install worker-loader --save-dev
 ```

-Instead of pushing the loader definition to webpack configuration, I will use inline loader definitions in this case.
+Instead of pushing the loader definition to webpack configuration, you can use inline loader definitions to keep the demonstration minimal.
 See the *Loader Definitions* chapter for more information about the alternatives.

 ## Setting Up a Worker

 A worker has to do two things: listen to messages and respond.
 Between those two actions, it can perform a computation.
-In this case, you will accept text data, append it to itself, and send the result.
+In this case, you accept text data, append it to itself, and send the result.

 **app/worker.js**